TwitterFacebookpinterest

 of the Mir space station

 On February 20, 1986, the UR-500K (Proton) rocket launched the core module the space station called Mir, which can be translated as "peace" or "world."
-The official Soviet news reports, released immediately after the launch, said that the spacecraft is equipped with six docking ports and it will serve as a core of the future multi-modular orbital station.
+The official Soviet news reports, released immediately after the launch, said that the spacecraft had been equipped with six docking ports and it would serve as a core of the future multi-modular orbital station.

 core